xmengkinaxis/CPP/System Design Interview Checklist.md

 # 7. Optimization

 ## 7.1.
 Security and Permissions
-a.
-Privacy ???
+1. Privacy ???
-b.
-Security (certification and authentication)
+2. Security (certification and authentication)
-c.
-Throttle (API rate limiting) (against abusive behaviors, misbehavior, spikiness in traffic) Rate Limiting is limiting the amount of operation that can be done in a limited amount of time. e.g. security ramification, performance ramification.
-It is a defensive measure for services, protect the system from flooding with the traffic, for denial of service (DOS)
+3. Throttle (API rate limiting) (against abusive behaviors, misbehavior, spikiness in traffic)
+	* Rate Limiting is limiting the amount of operation that can be done in a limited amount of time. e.g. security ramification, performance ramification.
+	* It is a defensive measure for services, protect the system from flooding with the traffic, for denial of service (DOS)
+	* types: Hard throttling (hard limit, discard when exceed), Soft throttling (can exceed by a certain percentage), Elastic or dynamic throttling (can cross the predefined limit if the system has excess resources available)
-d.
-International Law (e.g. restriction on video contents)
+4. International Law (e.g. restriction on video contents)

 ## 7.2.
 Analytics - users behavior
 Purpose: Get some insight on how users use the system